A Graph Neural Network Simulation of Dispersed Systems: Sample Dataset Generation

-We use the Euler method to numerically integrate the equation of motion \eqref{eq:equation-motion}.
-Of course, we could use a more accurate numerical scheme such as RK4.
-But note that the main objective here is to generate some trajectories to train our GNN and put it into a test, rather than developing a comprehensive, accurate, \emph{physics-based} model and simulator.
+To generate particle trajectories, we use the Euler method to numerically integrate the equation of motion \eqref{eq:equation-motion}.
+While more accurate numerical schemes could be employed, the primary objective here is to create datasets for training and testing our GNN, rather than developing a comprehensive, highly accurate, \emph{physics-based} model or simulator.